Skip to page content

 • When and how to seek further help

-To book a place for your preferred session date, please email ghn-tr.womenshealth.physio@nhs.net or phone 0300 422 3053.
-Dates are listed below.
+To book a place for your preferred session date, please fill in the form on the link above, email ghn-tr.womenshealth.physio@nhs.net or phone 0300 422 3053.

-Forest of Dean area
+Forest of Dean Sessions

-Antenatal pelvic health classes
+Antenatal pelvic health sessions

-Wednesday 10 April 2024
+Wednesday 13 November 2024

-• 9.30am – 11.00am Lydney Rivers Children’s Centre, Naas Lane, Lydney GL15 5AU
+• 9.30am – 11.00am Lydney Rivers Childrens Centre, Naas Lane, Lydney GL15 5AU

-• 11.45am – 1.15pm Cinderford Hilltops Children’s Centre, Latimer Road, Cinderford GL14 2QA
+• 11.45am – 1.15pm Cinderford Hilltops Childrens Centre, Latimer Road, Cinderford GL14 2QA

 • 2.00pm – 3.30pm Newent Holts Health Centre, Watery Lane, Newent GL18 1BA